The O-1A non-immigrant visa is for an individual who possesses extraordinary ability in the sciences, education, business, or athletics.

 A: F-2 is a non-immigrant dependent visa which allows the immediate family members of an F1 student visa holder to relocate to the United States.
 The spouse and unmarried children (under 21 years of age) of F1 student visa holders are eligible for an F2 visa to enter and live in the U.S. The F-2 visa holder does not qualify for employment authorization, but does allow academic study.

 Q: How long is a student visa valid for?

-A: You may remain in the U.S. as long as you are enrolled in the school to complete your academic program.
-After the program ends you will have 60 days to depart the U.S.
+A: One may remain in the U.S. as long as he/she is enrolled in the school to complete the academic program.
+After the program ends the applicant will have 60 days to depart the U.S.

 Q: What is the difference between an M-1 visa and an F-1 visa?

 A: The M-1 visa (Vocational Student) category includes students in vocational or other non-academic programs, other than language training.